-Figure 7: Species sensitivity distribution showing the concentration of sulfate (mg/L) that will protect 95% of species
+Figure 8: Species sensitivity distribution showing the concentration of sulfate (mg/L) that will protect 95 per cent of species

-The above approach required one 'range finder' (to determine a range of concentrations to define the target concentration for each toxicity test) and two 'definitive' tests to each of the (minimum of five) test species, with each test conducted over a set time period.
-ANZECC/ ARMCANZ (2000) states that while the SSD was derived from five species from four phyla, the resultant GVs should be regarded with caution since only the minimum data requirements are met.
-For a more robust GV, ideally more species i.e. at least 8 species, should be used (see Warne et al., 2015 for further information).
+The above approach required one 'range finder' (to determine a range of concentrations to define the target concentration for each toxicity test) and two 'definitive' tests for each of the test species, with each test conducted over a set time period.
+ANZECC & ARMCANZ (2000a) states that, while the SSD was derived from eight species from at least four taxonomic groups, the resultant GVs should be regarded with caution since only the minimum data requirements are met.